LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ## Porting to the Web

-Now comes the interesting part: implementing our new interfaces for the **web** platform.
+With the chores out of the way, now comes the interesting part: implementing our new interfaces for the **web** platform.
+TeaVM has a bundled-in extension it calls [JSO](https://teavm.org/docs/runtime/jso.html) which offers Java bindings for JavaScript functions available in browsers.
+This allows us to research an approach for JavaScript and then translate it almost 1:1 to Java code.

 ### The `<canvas>` element

 For rendering the frames on the website, I chose the simple [HTML Canvas](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) element.
-So again, we implement our `Canvas` interface, but this time we use the TeaVM bindings for [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to implement it.
+So again, let's implement the `Canvas` interface, but this time using the TeaVM bindings for [`CanvasRenderingContext2D`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
-The API is _similar_ to the `java.awt.Graphics` API we used on the desktop - with some surprises.
+The API is _similar_ to the `java.awt.Graphics` API from the desktop - with some surprises.

 ```java
 public void setColor(Color color) {